postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 At any time during your auto-flex billing cycle, team admins can add users to your team regardless of available seats.

-Two weeks prior to your auto-flex billing cycle renewing, all billing and admin team members will be notified of any additional users you have added during that time period.
+Prior to your auto-flex billing cycle renewing, all billing and admin team members will be notified of any additional users you have added during that time period.

+> Annual plans will be notified two weeks prior to their quarterly cycle renewing, and monthly plans will be notified one week prior to their monthly cycle renewing.

 You can use this reminder to make any necessary changes to your team prior to the end of your current auto-flex cycle, which is when you will be billed for any additional users.

 > If you have added users in a previous cycle, you cannot remove those seats until your plan renews.

-You will not be billed if the number of users has remained unchanged during your auto-flex cycle, or if you remove any additional users prior to auto-flex renewing.
+You will not be billed if the number of users has remained unchanged during your auto-flex cycle, or if you remove any additional users prior to auto-flex billing.

 > If your team has incurred any overages and you have an auto-flex bill for that cycle, your overage charges will be combined with your auto-flex charges in your invoice.